๐ฒ North Carolina Eviction Notice Laws

 Posting and Mailing

 Post the notice in a conspicuous place on the premises (typically the front door) and mail a copy to the tenant by first-class mail.
-Using certified mail provides proof of mailing and attempted delivery.
-Photograph the posted notice immediately.
+Photograph the posted notice immediately as documentation.

 Certified Mail

 Send the notice by certified mail, return receipt requested.
 Keep the green card or electronic receipt as proof.
-Note that if the tenant refuses to sign or the mail is unclaimed, this may complicate proving service — combine with posting when possible.
+Consider combining with posting when possible.

 Once you file your summary ejectment complaint, the court issues a Summons that must be served on the tenant by the Sheriff or by certified mail.
 The tenant must receive at least 5 days’ notice before the court hearing date.
 The Sheriff’s service fee is approximately $30.